-- B. Include special use lots (the structures located thereon must meet any applicable zoning or water supply watershed requirements) clearly identified for a designated use. - C. Be identified and encumbered to its specified use on a final plat. - D. Be provided with a platted or deeded right-of-way that connects each proposed lot and remainder parcel to a public road. - E. Not be counted in the number of lots in a subdivision for administrative purposes.
+- A. Be exempt from the density requirements of this Chapter. - B. Include special use lots (the structures located thereon must meet any applicable zoning or water supply watershed requirements) clearly identified for a designated use. - C. Be identified and encumbered to its specified use on a final plat. - D. Be provided with a platted or deeded right-of-way that connects each proposed lot and remainder parcel to a public road. - E. Not be counted in the number of lots in a subdivision for administrative purposes.

-§200A-111.
-Special Subdivisions (Five (5) or Fewer Lots)
+§200A-102.
+Special Subdivisions (Five (5) or Fewer Lots).